ilbers/isar/README.md

 Isar is a set of scripts for building software packages and repeatable generation of Debian-based root filesystems with customizations.

+The 'meta-isar' layer provides support for two machines: QEMU and Raspberry Pi.

+Tested with: RPi 1b, QEMU 1.1.2+dfsg-6a+deb7u12.

 # Build

 1. Install and configure sudo (see TODO):